ufukty/gohandlers/docs/reference/glossary/binding-and-tags.md

 }
 ```

-gohandlers will automatically call `r.ParseForm()` and extract the fields accordingly.
+Gohandlers will automatically call `r.ParseForm()` and extract the fields accordingly.

 ---